open-contracting-extensions/ocds_awardCriteriaBreakdown_extension/README.md

 ## Changelog

-### 2024-01-16

-* Update language in `criterionThreshold.csv` code descriptions to refer to expressions of interest.

 ### 2022-04-25

-* Add requests to participate to `criterionThreshold.csv` code descriptions.
+* Add expressions of interest to `criterionThreshold.csv` code descriptions.
 * Generalize AwardCriterionNumber to `CriterionNumber` for reuse in other extensions.

 ### 2022-02-27